 What do you think my services are worth?
 What can you pay towards that number?
-I hope all of you will agree that my services are valuable!
+I hope all of you will agree that my services are valuable and I am confident that you will benefit from my support!
 I trust that those of you who are able to pay the full fee will do so, allowing me to joyfully continue offering my skills at a lower rate for those who cannot.

 - Doula Care Essentials (click for details)